-Contributory members prior to entering T-DROP will no longer be required to contribute employee contributions of 6% of salary.
+Upon entering T-DROP, contributory members will no longer be required to contribute employee contributions of 6% of salary.
+That 6% will remain in the member's paycheck.
 The T-DROP account benefits by a cost-of-living adjustment (COLA) applied to the regular retirement benefit.
-The regular retirement benefit keeps pace with inflation by continuing to accrue COLAs.
+The regular retirement benefit that will be paid after retirement from T-DROP keeps pace with inflation by continuing to accrue COLAs.